I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_free_bandwidth.md

 ## Members

+`BytesPerFrameAvailable`

+`fulSpeed`

 `hBandwidth`

 Specifies the bandwidth handle to release.

+`nBandwidthUnitsRequired`

+`nMaxBytesPerFrameRequested`

+`SpeedSelected`

 ## Remarks
 If successful, the bus driver sets <b>Irp-&gt;IoStatus.Status</b> to STATUS_SUCCESS, and the isochronous bandwidth is returned to the pool of available bandwidth.

 A status of STATUS_INVALID_GENERATION also indicates success.

 Do not resend the REQUEST_ISOCH_FREE_BANDWIDTH request in order to release isochronous bandwidth if the request failed with the STATUS_INVALID_GENERATION error code.
-In that case, it is safe to assume that isochronous bandwidth was released as a result of 1394 bus generation changes.</p>
+In that case, it is safe to assume that isochronous bandwidth was released as a result of 1394 bus generation changes.

 ## Requirements
 | &nbsp; | &nbsp; |